JAugusto42/iron_dome/README.md

 A SCA scanner for ruby applications, read the gemfile.lock verify vulnerabilities use osv database.

 ## Installation
-On root dir of the gem run:

-    $ gem build
     $ gem install iron_dome

 ## Usage

-After install the gem just run the follow command on main directory of your application this directory must have the Gemfile.lock
+After install the gem just run the follow command on main directory of your application this directory must have the Gemfile.lock, you can also run on a ci/cd pipeline.

     $ iron_dome

 ## Output Example

 ![alt text](image.png)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.